-The panels are to be incorporated into other creations such as cushions, noren (Japanese curtains), bags, or clothing...
+The panels are meant to be integrated into other creations such as cushions, noren (Japanese curtains), bags, or clothing...
 When the pattern maker came back from the back of his workshop with cat designs including a maneki neko, I completely fell for it!
 I ordered them and immediately wanted to reserve one for myself!

 I knew I was going to incorporate it into a garment and embroider it in sashiko!